 - curriculum development

 If you have any questions about the Publishing program, don’t hesitate to contact our coordinators: firstname.lastname@example.org.

 Questions about the registration process and fee payments should be directed to the Chang School office: email@example.com.

-Meg Taylor brings 30 years of experience in the book publishing industry to her vision for the future of the Publishing program.
+Meg Taylor brings over 30 years of experience in the book publishing industry to her vision for the future of the Publishing program.
 As academic co-coordinator, her focus is on working with instructors and students to keep the curriculum current and working with the Program Director, Muthana Zouri, to expand partnerships both within Ryerson and beyond.

 Meg began teaching in 2003 as an instructor in the Book Editing Immersion Workshop at Simon Fraser University; she was director of the workshop when she resigned in 2010 to focus on her teaching in Toronto.
-Since 2005 she has taught Substantive Editing in Ryerson’s Publishing program.

 Feel free to contact the coordinators with any questions about our program: firstname.lastname@example.org

 Industry and Careers